kuu/Kontainer/README.md

 # Kontainer
-A video format generator that exposes a React-like API.
+A media file format generator that exposes a React-like API.